lukepighetti/data_widgets/README.md

 ## contributing

 - all contributions to codebase or example are welcome
+- search for `// TODO:` in the codebase
 - look at SwiftUI for inspiration. they are the current leader in data driven components
 - contact me at [@luke_pighetti](https://x.com/luke_pighetti) on x for questions